Champions League performance insights: Arsenal and Bayern's contrasting attack patterns | UEFA Champions League

 Additionally, we can see that Arsenal, with their greater share of possession, looked to play through the shape more than Bayern (with 14% of their progressions from inside penetrative passes).
 The north London side also had slightly more outside penetrations (26%) than their visitors (22%).
 As an additional point, Arsenal's efforts to penetrate on the outside were also reflected by the fact their wingers accounted for 40% of the balls received when their team advanced to the final third.

 As for Bayern, they had a greater dependence on individual actions (28%).
 This was a match in which both Leroy Sané and Jamal Musiala demonstrated their ability to carry the ball – and the video above shows the individual action by Sané which brought Bayern's penalty.
-Overall, Sané recorded an average carry distance of 9.9m which was the highest of any player who started in the quarter-finals this week.
+Overall, Sané recorded an average carry distance of 9.9m which was the highest of any player who started in the quarter-final first-leg matches.

 Teams entering the penalty box